mickelluiten/nl.climate.daikin/README.md

 - was only available via GitHub

 ## To-do (in random order)
+- crush more bugs (and try not to introduce new onces...)
 - improve and extend "error handling"
 - differentiate capabilities by model (inverter, emura, still pending is the nexura)
 - Homekit support